Akiko Tsuruga - Jeff Hamilton - Steve Kovalcheck Trio

 Important Notes and Reservation Information:

-- Floor seats are only available for Dinner and a Show Reservations (Music is included with all "Dinner and a Show" reservations)
+- Floor seats are reserved for Dinner and a Show Reservations (Music & Three Course Dinner Included)

 - Reserved Bar Seats are $29 per guest and include music.
 Bar guests have access to the entire dinner menu as well as our wine & cocktail list.

 - If availability permits, we do allow walk-in guests.
 Walk-in guests will have a music charge of $30 per person applied to their check on weeknights.

 We respectfully request that guests limit their visits to one set only at this time